Zeouron-script/new/README.md

 </p>

 ## What can i use it for?
-You can use Zeouron for exploiting, on the following games:
+You can use Zeouron on the following games:
 - Randomly Generated Droids
 - Hours
 - Robot 64